Skip to content

 138. Details of free, prior and informed consent (FPIC) process available?

-The company reports having FPIC policies and processes which enable it to work with communities and governments on land tenure and rights.
+The company reports having FPIC policies and processes that enable it to work with communities and governments on land tenure and rights.
 However, no further information could be found.

 • N